Nashua DWI/DUI Attorneys

 Test Refusal and Failure

 New Hampshire DWI law implements further penalties for unlawful chemical test refusal or a chemical test failure.
 More specifically, a driver who unlawfully refuses a chemical test in violation of New Hampshire’s implied consent laws will have their license suspended for 180 days or 2 years if the driver has any prior DWI convictions or test refusals.
 Similarly, a driver who submits to testing that shows an illegal BAC level faces a 6-month suspension for a first test failure and a 2-year suspension for a second or subsequent test failure.
 Note that license suspensions resulting from a test failure or conviction will run simultaneously, but a suspension due to a test refusal will be separate and concurrent to any other suspension.

 No matter how bad your case may seem or how much evidence the state claims to have against you, there are always options for a defense.
 Don't give up on your case without even trying.
-Your rights and privileges are too important to simply hand away, and the Law Office of Chadwick-Fricano-Weber can help you.
+Your rights and privileges are too important to simply hand away, and Fricano&Weber P.L.L.C. can help you.

 Legal Counsel Driven by Honesty

 Diligent & Aggressive Representation